kosmolito/hyperv-automation/README.md

 # Contributions

 Feel free to send pull requests or fill out issues when you encounter them.
 I'm also open to adding direct maintainers/contributors and working together!

-# Future plans

-- [x] Deploying labs with desired amount of VM and roles